 The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied, unless otherwise stated.
+These policies have been consistently applied to all the years presented, unless otherwise stated.

 (a) Basis of preparation

 The financial statements have been prepared in accordance with Financial Reporting Standard 100 Application of Financial Reporting Requirements ("FRS 100") and Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101").